MaxwellVolz/dotachesstool/README.md

 * Combolist species and class sections

-* Color species and class names in list items
 * Chess pieces area and sizing; fit in window
-* Current Squad area
+* Current Squad area and sizing; fit in window
 * Hover highlight connections
 * Toggle sorting by species / class

 # Recently done

-* Combolist pieces unique pieces THEN count
-* Remove squad pieces on click
+* Color species and class names in list items